Louis Vuitton: 2012 to present

 As of September 2013, the company hired Darren Spaziani to lead its accessory collection.

 On 4 November 2013, the company confirmed that Nicolas Ghesquière had been hired to replace Marc Jacobs as artistic director of women's collections.
 Ghesquière's first line for the company was shown in Paris in March 2014.

 On 7 April 2014, Edouard Schneider became the head of press and public relations at Louis Vuitton under Frédéric Winckler, who is Vuitton's communications and events director.

 On 26 March 2018, Virgil Abloh was named artistic director of men's wear, replacing Kim Jones who had departed for Dior—he was the label's first African-American artistic director and one of few black designers of a major European fashion house.
 His debut show was held at the 2018 Paris Men's Fashion Week and staged in the historical Palais-Royal gardens' courtyard.

 On 28 November 2021, Abloh died of cardiac angiosarcoma, which he had been battling privately for two years prior.

 LV was in the first place in the BrandZ's top 10 most valuable luxury brands in 2019, with a worth of $47.2 billion.

 On 15 January 2020, the company acquired the Sewelô diamond, which is the third-largest rough diamond ever found in history, from Lucara Diamond who mined it from their mine in Botswana.

 In March 2022, LVMH announced closure of its 120+ stores in Russia, "given the current circumstances in the region," due to the Russo-Ukrainian War.
 An LVMH spokesperson stated the company would continue to pay salary and benefits to its 3,500 employees in Russia.

-On 14 February 2023, Pharrell Williams was named artistic director of men's wear.
+On 14 February 2023, Pharrell Williams was named creative director of men's wear.
+In March 2025, announced the launch of a cosmetic and beauty line, called La Beauté Louis Vuitton, with British makeup artist Pat McGrath as its creative director.
+The collection has been in development for four years and is expected to include 55 lipsticks, eight eye shadow palettes and 10 lip balms.
+McGrath's collaboration with Louis Vuitton originated from her longstanding relationship with Nicolas Ghesquière, the house's artistic director of women’s collections since 2014, and resulted in a product line developed over five years through a confidential process that included visits to the brand's historic home and atelier in Asnières-sur-Seine.

+The line officially launched on August 29, 2025 on Louis Vuitton's website and select stores worldwide, with 55 lipstick shades, 10 lip balms and eight eyeshadow palettes in the debut line.
+The number of lipstick shades was chosen as a reference to the Roman numeral LV, which equals 55, and is known as the brand's monogram.